 - Moving a drug to a higher cost-sharing tier

-Kaiser Permanente Medicare Advantage plans cover both brand name drugs and generic drugs.
+Kaiser Permanente Medicare Advantage plans cover selected brand name drugs and generic drugs.
 Generic drugs have the same active-ingredient formula as a brand name drug.
 Generic drugs usually cost less than brand name drugs and are rated by the Food and Drug Administration (FDA) to be as safe and effective as brand name drugs.

 If a drug isn't covered.
 If your doctor or pharmacist says that a certain prescription drug is not covered, call Member Services to ask why the drug was not covered.
 Here are other steps you can take: